idling-mind/flowfunc/README.md

 some kind of interface to make this process easier and also make more controls available.

+When you annotate a argument with a `dataclass` or `pydantic` object, `flowfunc` will inspect the attributes of this class and it will try to create controls for each of the attributes of the object.
+As of now, `flowfunc` cannot handle nested `pydantic` or `dataclass` objects.

 A default set of ports are automatically created when the nodes are processed from python functions. `Port` object is also a pydantic object.